 Our Cybersecurity & Privacy team has broad industry experience, including those subject to heightened data security and privacy protection requirements.
 We regularly counsel clients in health care, energy, financial services, transportation, insurance, technology, and manufacturing, among other sectors.

-Cyber risk is one of the fastest growing and fastest changing insurance markets today.
-As a long-time leader in the insurance bar, Cozen O’Connor develops first- and third-party cyber/tech/privacy policies, errors & omissions insurance contracts, and first-party electronic property damage and cybercrime policy language.
+Cyber-risk is one of the fastest growing and fastest changing insurance markets today.
+As a long-time leader in the insurance bar, Cozen O’Connor develops first- and third-party cyber/tech/privacy policies, errors and omissions insurance contracts, and first-party electronic property damage and cybercrime policy language.
 We also advise on coverage under all first-party and third-party lines of insurance, including cyber and technology.

 March 01, 2017

 Michael Handler of the Global Insurance Department discusses the state of insurance for present-day data breach claims in Best's Review.

 March 03, 2016

 Jillian Thornton Flax and Abby Sacunas, both members of Cozen O'Connor's Products Liability practice, discuss the FDA's new guidance on cybersecurity risks for medical devices in Corporate Counsel.

 As data breach claim numbers and survival of cases beyond initial motions practice rises, companies must be aware of the looming prospect of mounting unjust enrichment claim battles, the author writes.

 August 05, 2015